PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-09-13-how-to-start-a-billion-dollar-company-as-a-one-person.md

 ---
 title: How To Start A Billion Dollar Company As A One Person
-description: My conviction on entrepreneurship
+description: "My conviction on entrepreneurship"
 date: 2025-09-13
 image:
   path: /assets/img/one-person-business.png